Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Optimization and Generalization Challenges

 This saturation also translates to increased difficulties for gradient-based algorithms to alter the behavior of PINN output far away from the input origin.
-As a result, PINN struggles to learn over long time horizons, partly because the learning bias towards smooth functions can cause the gradient descent to prematurely converge to a trivial solution (satisfying the PDE) before the initial and boundary conditions can properly propagate to a later time~\cite{wang2023long}.\\
+As a result, PINN struggles to learn over long time horizons, partly because the learning bias towards smooth functions can cause the gradient descent to prematurely converge to a trivial solution (satisfying the PDE) before the initial and boundary conditions can properly propagate to a later time~\cite{wang2023long}.
+An associated tendency for gradient-based PINN training to be drawn towards unstable fixed point solutions of dynamical systems was analyzed in \cite{rohrhofer2023role}, with experiments suggesting that they form strong basins of attraction in the PINN loss landscape.\\